sandialabs/np_synthesis_automation/README.md

 3. Open `designmanager/DesignManager.sln` and build the solution.

+4. Open `asmanager/SiLAClient.sln` and build the solution.

 ## Usage
 The following instructions describe how to generate an experiment definition from a template, save it to the database, and run it on the Big Kahuna.
-For more details, refer to TODO:
+For more details, refer to the [file details](#file-details)

 1. Ensure the experiment directory has the necessary files
-    1. Define experiment in design_template.yaml
+    1. Define experiment in `design_template.yaml`
-    2. Define changing variables in input.csv
+    2. Define changing variables in `input.csv`
     3. To create multiple designs from a single template, insert a type: split_design map in the maps to indicate where the previous design should end and a new one should begin
     4. Automation studio may require a well plate to have a vial with a non-zero volume before it can be drawn from.
 To work around this, define a dispense step into the plate and add Dummy to the list of that dispense step’s tags
 2. Generate input deck